kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 ## Modify your project and test the changes

 Now that your project has run successfully once, you can make changes using the Databricks UI.
-In this section, you will modify the project to use a different ratio of training data to test data and check the effect of this change on Databricks.
+In this section, you will modify the project to use a different ratio of training data to test data and check the effect of this change.

 ### Modify the training / test split ratio